aice09/personal-website/_posts/2025-02-26-installing-git-rhel-51.md

 tags: [linux, git, rhel, devops]
 ---

 Every so often, legacy infrastructure hands you a puzzle that modern tooling has completely forgotten how to solve.
-I ran into exactly that while working at Microchip Semiconductor, poking around some legacy Linux systems that had been quietly running in the background for years.
+I ran into exactly that while working at Microchip, poking around some legacy Linux systems that had been quietly running in the background for years.
 Tucked in there was a RHEL 5.1 box — old enough that half the modern package repos wouldn't even acknowledge its existence anymore.

 Naturally, I needed Git on it.
 And naturally, `yum install git` was never going to be the answer.